Stockton Motorcycle Accident Attorney

 Many potential causes of motorcycle accidents are on Stockton freeways like Interstate-5 and State Route 99 or busy streets like March Lane, Ben Holt Drive, Hammer Lane, El Dorado Street, and North Pershing.Traumatic Head Injuries in Motorcycle Crashes

 The most dangerous type of impact in most motorcycle accidents is head trauma, resulting in a traumatic brain injury (TBI).
 This is why it is essential to wear a motorcycle helmet at all times.
 A careful analysis of statistical data shows that the number of fatal motorcycle accidents directly correlates to the scope of a state's mandatory helmet law.
 Motorcycle helmets are considered 37 percent effective in preventing fatal head injuries during crashes.
 The NHTSA estimates that in recent years motorcycle helmets saved the lives of almost 1,800 motorcycle enthusiasts, and an additional 800 people's lives would have been saved had they been wearing helmets.
 Those injured in a motorcycle crash frequently suffer catastrophic injuries that include:

 - Quadriplegia or paraplegia caused by damage to the spinal cord

 - Wrongful death

-This type of devastating injury typically impairs a person's quality of life and results in substantial periods of time off work.
-Many catastrophic injuries of this nature render a motorcycle accident victim permanently disabled and unable to care for oneself or love ones.
-A Stockton motorcycle accident attorney understands the enormous emotional, physical, and financial challenges faced by victims of catastrophic injuries suffered in motorcycle crashes.
-We tenaciously pursue the best possible recovery on behalf of our motorcycle accident clients.
+This type of devastating injury typically impairs a person's quality of life and results in substantial time off work.
+Many catastrophic injuries of this nature render a motorcycle accident victim permanently disabled and unable to care for oneself or loved ones.
+A skilled Stockton motorcycle accident lawyer understands the enormous emotional, physical, and financial challenges motorcyclists face from catastrophic injuries suffered in crashes.
+We tenaciously pursue the best possible recovery for our motorcycle accident clients.
 Potential damages might include: